 Copyright: is the exclusive legal right, given to an originator or an assignee to print, publish, perform, film, or record literary, artistic, or musical material, and to authorize others to do the same.

 This video also does a great job explaining what copyright is:

 What does this mean for us as writers?

-Well if we want to use that amazing quote from a Margaret Atwood book in our own book – we have to pass it by her first.
-If she’s okay with it then we’re good to go.
-She would be able to demand compensation for the usage of her words or she would let us use it for free.
+Well, if we want to use that amazing quote from a Margaret Atwood book in our own book – we have to pass it by her first.
+If she’s okay with it, then we’re good to go.
+She would be able to demand compensation for the usage of her words, or she would let us use them for free.

-From what I understand, it’s not as big of an issue for us writers as it is for people who produce music, art or photography.
-This is why we see a lot of copyright infringement suits for songs or why there are watermarks over a lot of photos or art pieces found on the web.
-Those artists are wanting to make sure the work they put their heart and sole into remains theirs.
+From what I understand, it’s not as big of an issue for us writers as for people who produce music, art, or photography.
+This is why we see many copyright infringement suits for songs or why there are watermarks over a lot of photos or art pieces found on the web.
+Those artists want to make sure the work they put their heart and soul into remains theirs.

 So here are the links for copyrighting your property in Canada:

-Check them out it will have all the information there for you on protecting your work and on what you need to do to gain that protection.
+Check them out it will have all the information there for you to protect your work and what you need to do to gain that protection.

 © Danielle Adams